cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 that contains single quotes (which may also hide as apostrophes in comments); these need to be escaped or possibly replaced by `%x27`.

-Finally, our approach may leave the door open wider to extending `bsqual` as proposed in {{Appendix A.1 of -cddl-2-draft}}.
+Finally, our approach would lend support to extending `bsqual` in CDDL similar to the way this is done for CBOR diagnostic notation in {{-edn}}.

 # Small Enabling Grammar Changes